Philipp-Sc/cosmos-rust-bot/README.md

 ## Why

-* Power to the people.
-* The Terra ecosystem needs accessible open source bots to thrive.
+* Open source bots accessible to all will empower the Terra ecosystem.
 * A single executable that is easy to use with few dependencies.